OHSU-Library/Impact-Workshop-Series/Materials/Professional_Selfies/Workshop_Description.md

 student and postdoc attendees will receive a free headshot, though the workshop is open to all.

-Workshop Instructors:

-Letisha Wyatt, Olivia Hancock, Robin Champieux
+Presented by Robin Champieux, champieu@ohsu.edu, Olivia Hancock, ohancock23@gmail.com, and Letisha Wyatt, wyattl@ohsu.edu